-In an interview with mid-day, the seething commander of Shiv Sena, Uddhav Thackeray, raises several questions over BJP’s role as the leading partner of NDA, the decision to appoint a new state governor without consulting the Sena, and whether he would tie up with estranged cousin Raj
+In an interview with mid-day, Shiv Sena chief raises several questions over BJP’s role as leading partner of NDA, and whether he would tie up with estranged cousin Raj

 Fighting a battle for his party’s future after he realised the BJP was trying to clip their wings, Shiv Sena party chief Uddhav Thackeray addressed five rallies on Tuesday, after his seven-rally record on Monday. mid-day caught up with him at Solapur on Tuesday, a day after he trained his guns on none other than Prime Minister (PM) Narendra Modi.

 Shiv Sena chief Uddhav Thackeray says his vision for the state is clear and that he foresees his party coming to power.
 File pic

 What was your stand during talks with the BJP?